NLJC/COMP2042_Previous_CW_hfync2/README.md

 6. extension, attempted to add high score as a global variable using public static...failed.
 Will try something else.

-7. extension, added highscore and currentscore as private variables in Wall.java, also created a file named highscorelist to save the highscore.
+7. extension, added highscore and currentscore as private variables in GameBoard.java, also created a file named highscorelist to save the highscore.
 Changed the message after every brickbreaker round to show highscore and currentscore.
 Added a display for highscore and currentscore in owner, so it displays in both startmenu and in game.